Aztec Code Reader

 Transportation

-Aztec barcodes are integral to electronic ticketing in air and rail travel, offering space efficiency and high data capacity.
-They are the International Union of Railways (UIC) standard for railway ticketing.
-Companies like Lufthansa and Deutsche Bahn rely on the code’s accuracy and compact design.
+Aztec barcodes are widely used in electronic ticketing in air and rail travel because of their accuracy and compactness.
+They are the International Union of Railways (UIC) standard for railway ticketing, and are used by companies such as Lufthansa and Deutsche Bahn.

 Healthcare

-In the healthcare sector, Aztec codes ensure accurate patient identification on wristbands and medical devices, meeting stringent regulatory requirements
+In the healthcare sector, Aztec codes ensure accurate identification on patient wristbands and medical devices.

 Supply chain and logistics

-These codes streamline inventory tracking and supply chain operations, offering scalability and reliability for government agencies and private companies alike.
+Switching from linear barcodes to Aztec codes streamlines inventory tracking and supply chain operations.
+Their scalability and reliability make them attractive to government agencies and private companies alike.

 Digital identity

-Aztec barcodes are increasingly used for secure digital identity verification due to their high capacity, advanced error correction, and ability to handle less space on printed materials.
+Aztec barcodes are increasingly used for secure digital identity verification due to their high capacity, advanced error correction, and small footprint on printed materials.

 Advantages of Aztec codes

-- Compact size: Store large amounts of information in less space without requiring a Quiet zone.
+- Compact size: Store large amounts of information in little space.
+No quiet zone is required.

-- Error correction: High fault tolerance ensures readability even if the code is damaged or distorted.
+- High fault tolerance: Built-in error correction ensures readability even if the code is damaged or distorted.

-- High-density: Aztec code barcodes are approximately 30 times smaller than Code 39 encoding the same information.
+- High density: Aztec code barcodes are approximately 30 times smaller than Code 39 symbols encoding the same information.

-- Scalability: Encodes numeric, alphanumeric, and binary data, making it adaptable to diverse use cases.
+- Versatility: Encodes numeric, alphanumeric, and binary data, making it adaptable to diverse use cases.

 Why choose the Scanbot SDK for Aztec code scanning?